Backlink Relevance Explained (And How to Get It)

 - Topic relevance (niche relevance)

-All SEOs will be concerned with topic relevance (niche relevance).
-For the plumber in Houston, links coming to his website that have relevance for plumbing have niche relevance.
-As an affiliate, backlinks coming to your site relevant to your topic or whatever you’re selling would have niche relevance.
+All SEOs looking for link building opportunities will be concerned with topic relevance (niche relevance).
+For the plumber in Houston, links pointing to his website / blog post that have relevance for plumbing will have niche relevance.
+As an affiliate, backlinks bringing referral traffic to your web pages / blog posts that are relevant to your topic, or whatever you are selling, would have niche relevance.

 How do we know if a link has location or niche relevance?
-We’ll be getting to that, we promise!
+We will be getting to that soon, we promise!

 How Important is Link Relevance?

-We know that it’s important, but how important is link relevance?
+We know that relevance is important, but how important is building links for relevance?
 Very important.

-When you are determining how valuable a link is for you, there are three things that you want to look which we refer to as the “Holy Trinity” – authority, power, and relevance.
+When you are determining how valuable a link back to your website is for you in the link building strategy process, there are three things that you want to look, which we refer to as the “Holy Trinity” – authority, power, and relevance.

 We think of authority as the power and trust of an entire domain.
-CNN has a lot of authority in Google’s eyes, and if a site like CNN links to your website, it passes on that trust and authority to your website.
+CNN has a lot of authority in Google’s eyes, and if high authority domain like CNN links to your website, it passes on that trust and authority to your website.

 We think about power as a more direct push that a link gives you.
-Power is generally determined by the backlinks going to a specific page, and that power is passed to you when the page links to your site.
+Power is generally determined by the backlinks going to a specific page / blog post, and that power is passed to you when the page links to your site.

 Lastly we have relevance.
-If a website or page has relevance for a location or niche and link to you, that relevance is then passed on to your site.
+If a website or page has relevance for a location or niche and want to link to your website, that relevance is then passed on to your site.

-All three of these are very important, and we need all of them to rank effectively.
+All three of these link building ranking factors are very important, and we need all of them to rank effectively.
 You can think about things on a sliding scale.
 If a link has:

 - Low authority – You want more relevance and power